tybottorff/bottorffdocs/notes/literature_notes.md

 # Unveiling immune checkpoint regulation: exploring the power of *in vivo* CRISPR screenings in cancer immunotherapy
  - many genetic variants are "passenger gene alterations" that don't harbor any functional significance but can elicit immunoediting when presented as neoepitopes
  - method: transduce cancer cells into mice, analyze sgRNA abundance in surviving tumors via deep sequencing
+# Updates in the pathogenesis and management of immune-related enterocolitis, hepatitis, and cardiovascular toxicities
+ - pathophysiology of irAEs distinct from autoimmune conditions
+ - surprisingly, given fear of immune modulation to treat irAEs reducing antitumor response (like corticosteroids inducing apoptosis of proliferating T cells), some immunomodulatory agents might help antitumor response (like TNFα inhibition that may help prevent TIL death)
+## Colitis
+ - distinct from IBD
+ - activated memory CD8 T cells, MAITs associated with ICI colitis and not with UC
+ - Trms increased following ICI, less pronounced in IBD
+## Hepatits
+ - CD8 CTLs in periphery and liver microenvironment with increased granzyme/perforin expression associated with hepatitis
+ - clonal expansion of Th1 and Th17 CD4s
+ - suppression of Tregs
+ - liver uniquely has high antigen load (portal circulation), relies on immune tolerance maintenance
+## Myocarditis
+ - clonal expansion of autoreactive CD8s specific for α-myosin in skeletal/cardiac muscle
+# Urinary T cells are detected in patients with immune checkpoint inhibitor-associated immune nephritis that are clonotypically identical to kidney T cell infiltrates
+ - acute kidney injury in ~20% of ICI patients
+ - 2-5% ICI patients develop irAE nephritis
+ - urinary immune cells correlate with kidney pathology in other autoimmune renal diseases
+ - detect T cells in urine in patients with irAE nephritis (flow cytometry)
+ - TCR analysis: enrichment of kidney TCRs in urine
 # Using surface hydrophobicity together with empirical potentials to identify protein-protein binding sites.
 Application to the interactions of E-cadherins
  - **not sure why yet and surprising to me, but apparently hydrophobic interactions are generally the strongest for protein binding BUT don't necessarily provide specificity that comes from other residues**
  - **idea is that hydrophobic residues provide affinity and polar/charged ones provide specificity via a more limited set of specific favorable structures**